How to Help a DMT Addict

 Community Reinforcement and Family Training

-Many of these views and strategies are reflected in a style of treatment for substances use disorders called community reinforcement and family training (CRAFT).
-CRAFT is an extension of the community reinforcement approach that includes treatment for the concerned loved ones of the person with addiction 7.
+Many of these views and strategies are reflected in a style of treatment for substance use disorders called community reinforcement and family training (CRAFT).
+CRAFT is an extension of the community reinforcement approach that includes treatment for concerned loved ones of the person with the addiction.7

 - Adjust their own behaviors, expectations, and responses to their loved one.